eigenhombre/jenome/README.md

     lein run <filename.2bit>

-See also the commented-out example expressions at the bottom of `src/jenome/core.clj`.
+See also the commented-out example expressions in `src/jenome/examples.clj`.

 ### License

-Copyright (C) 2012-2013 John Jacobsen
+Copyright (C) 2012-2015 John Jacobsen

 Distributed under the Eclipse Public License, the same as Clojure.